top of page

 Vital?
 Absolutely.

-If there’s one obsession in my life it would be “learning and applying what I learnt in real time”.
-The pursuit of lifelong learning was not for glory or medallions but for the inner satisfaction and lasting impact and relevance it got me.
+If there’s one obsession in my life, it would be “learning and applying what I have learnt in real time”.
+The pursuit of lifelong learning was not for glory or medallions, but for the inner satisfaction, the lasting impact and relevance it has brought me.
 The successes that followed were a natural side effect.

-In the formative years of my childhood, I grew up in a house that had two massive walls on which were mounted two large dark brown wooden shelves from the floor all the way up to the ceiling, stacked with a variety of books.
-My dad had read them all, some even more than once.
+In the formative years of my childhood, I grew up in a house that had two massive walls on which were mounted two large floor to ceiling wooden shelves, stacked with a variety of books.
+My dad had read them all, some more than once.
 He was a gifted and eloquent journalist, loved and respected at home and at work.
 My mom, an English teacher adored by her students, cared for them beyond the curriculum she was teaching.
-She committed herself to help the children become a better version of themselves and did so relentlessly with compassion and love.
+She committed herself to help the children become a better version of themselves, and did so relentlessly, with love and compassion.

-Between those two remarkable people, it was only natural that I developed a passion for learning that kept snowballing unto this very day.
-Suddenly, I discovered that opportunities for learning and growth seemed to be all around, not restricted to academic sources alone, books, articles, movies, nature, friends and family… life is rich with learning.
+Between these two remarkable people, it was only natural that I would develop a passion for learning that has kept growing until this very day.
+I discovered that opportunities for learning and growth were all around, not restricted to academic sources alone, but to books, articles, movies, nature, friends and family… life is rich with learning.

-Since my teenage years, life in all its glory had made sure to send me every possible experience to test my beliefs, question my values, everything I knew to be true, and not all of these were pleasant.
-In every crisis, is an opportunity waiting to be unleashed.
-In retrospect, each of these experiences in life came at a moment it had the greatest possible effect.
-It’s like what the Dalai Lama said “Remember that sometimes not getting what you want is a wonderful stroke of luck”.
+Since my teenage years, life in all its glory has made sure to send me a fair share of experiences to test my beliefs, principles, and everything I knew to be true, and not all of these experiences were pleasant.
+In every crisis, there was an opportunity waiting to be unleashed.
+In retrospect, each of these experiences in life came at a moment when it would have the greatest possible effect.
+As the Dalai Lama said, “Remember that sometimes not getting what you want is a wonderful stroke of luck”.
 I needed to learn fast, and learn well.

 Here are my 21/30.